Earth

-Earth, like most other bodies in the Solar System, formed 4.5 billion years ago from gas in the early Solar System.
+Earth, like most other bodies in the Solar System, formed about 4.5 billion years ago from gas and dust in the early Solar System.
 During the first billion years of Earth's history, the ocean formed and then life developed within it.
 Life spread globally and has been altering Earth's atmosphere and surface, leading to the Great Oxidation Event two billion years ago.
-Humans emerged 300,000 years ago, and have reached a population of 8 billion today.
+Humans emerged 300,000 years ago in Africa and have spread across every continent on Earth.
 Humans depend on Earth's biosphere and natural resources for their survival, but have increasingly impacted the planet's environment.
-Humanity's current impact on Earth's climate and biosphere is unsustainable, threatening the livelihood of humans and many other life, causing widespread extinctions.
+Humanity's current impact on Earth's climate and biosphere is unsustainable, threatening the livelihood of humans and many other forms of life, and causing widespread extinctions.